Three vehicles taken in broad daylight from Wichita car dealership

-Surveillance video shows the moment a suspected thief drives a white dodge challenger right off the parking lot at CarStore USA in Wichita Tuesday afternoon.
+Surveillance video shows the moment a suspected thief drives a white Dodge Challenger right off the parking lot at CarStore USA in Wichita on Tuesday afternoon.

 After Mark DeFalco, a reconditioning manager at the car dealership checked the surveillance camera, he soon learned two more vehicles a white Jeep Wrangler and a purple Cadillac Escalade had also been driven off the lot within a span of about three hours.